Mrs. Brown's Boys

+The show has received poor reviews by critics and received unfavourable comparisons to Father Ted.
+Despite this, it became a ratings success in both Ireland, where it is set, and the United Kingdom, where it is recorded.
+It also received high ratings in Australia, New Zealand and Canada.
+The show has won numerous industry awards.
+Despite a limited number of episodes, the show has returned annually for Christmas and New Year's specials since 2013.

 Background

 The original radio play version of Mrs. Browne's Boys (the 'e' in Browne was later dropped) appeared first on Irish radio station RTÉ 2fm in 1992, then in a series of books written by Brendan O'Carroll from the mid-1990s onwards.
 The books, entitled The Mammy, The Chisellers, The Granny, and The Young Wan, were first published in Ireland, before being made available in the United Kingdom.
 In 1999, The Mammy was adapted into a film titled Agnes Browne with Anjelica Huston playing the title character.
 Following the film's success, O'Carroll wrote a series of stories adapted from the books, in which he played Mrs. Browne (now spelled 'Brown') and cast the rest of the family – including many of his own relatives as characters.

 A series of seven film-like adaptations was made and went straight to DVD release, originally officially just for Ireland, and since re-released via Universal Pictures, as "Mrs Brown(e)'s Boys – The Original Series".
 In turn, while these 7 straight-to-video features were released over the next few years, they would then also become adapted into the 7 stage plays later performed in rotation on the various tours, originally just in Ireland.

 During this time, O'Carroll took the show on the road, appearing in a series of Mrs. Brown plays in the United Kingdom and Ireland.
 Outside of Ireland, the stage show got its big break at Pavilion Theatre, Glasgow, where manager Iain Gordon liked O'Carroll's idea and decided to put it on, but the show didn't sell and O'Carroll suggested a 2-for-1 ticket deal, after which the show became a hit.
 For the next seven years, two different Mrs Brown's Boys shows were on for up to three weeks at a time.
 The Pavilion became known as "The Home of Mrs Brown".

-There was also occasional DVD releases of the live theatre audience theatrical versions of the seven plays adapted from the original "The Original Series" features.
+There were also occasional DVD releases of the live theatre audience theatrical versions of the seven plays adapted from the original "The Original Series" features.
 These tour versions of the features are the video series referred to as the "Live Tour/Show", not to be confused with the live BBC/RTE TV broadcast episodes.